Sustainability in Operations > Reducing Water Use and Air Pollution

 Status of Water Replenishment in DX Division

-Water is essential to our products’ production process.
+At DX Division, we recognize that water is essential to our products’ production process.
 While we purify and return most of the used water to the environment, some consumption is unavoidable.
-To compensate local communities for any consumed water, DX Division aims for 100% water replenishment by 2030.
-We are working on water replenishment projects in collaboration with the government, public institutions and NGOs to return available water resources to stakeholders and local communities, aiming to minimize environmental impact.
+To compensate local communities for any consumed water, we aim for 100% water replenishment by 2030.
+We are working on water replenishment projects in collaboration with the government, public institutions and NGOs to return available water resources to stakeholders and local communities.
+Since 2024, our manufacturing sites in South Korea have maintained a 100% water replenishment rate, and in 2025, we reached a 67.2% rate across our global manufacturing sites.

 Water replenishment progress in DX Division

 An image showing the outcomes and progress of DX Division's water replenishment programs on a world map.
-Teal downward-pointing triangles represent project locations in South Korea, Vietnam, India, Indonesia, the United States, and Mexico.
+Teal downward-pointing triangles represent project locations in South Korea, Vietnam, India, Thailand, Malaysia, Indonesia, the United States, Mexico, Brazil Slovakia, Hungary, and Türkiye.

 Replenishment project summary by region

-A table showing the status of water resource restoration project summary by region, including the number of projects, projects started in 2024, and restoration volume (10,000 tonnes/year).
+A table showing the status of water resource restoration project summary by region, including the number of projects, projects started in 2025, and Replenishment Volume (10,000 tonnes/year).

-Region Number of Total Projects Projects Started in 2024 Replenishment Volume (10,000 tonnes/year)
+Region Number of Total Projects Projects Started in 2025 Replenishment Volume

 • Replenishment project performance was verified by a third party